swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/conclusion.md

 - Local Git repository and DVC cache
 - Python virtual environment
-- Cloud storage bucket (S3/GCS)
+- Cloud storage bucket
 - Container registry and Docker images
 - Kubernetes cluster and deployments
 - CI/CD pipeline configurations
-- Self-hosted runners (if configured)
+- Self-hosted runners
 - Label Studio installation and data

 This is necessary to return to a clean state on your computer, avoid unnecessary